yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 ## Propagated user to PGBouncer
-In the case of Gitlab is not necessary due to is using the  [auth_query](https://www.pgbouncer.org/config.html#auth_query) parameter
+PGBouncer also needs to be setup for authenticating users.
+This can be done via a pgbouncer authentication file or by setting up an auth_query against postgres.
+In our case we are using the [auth_query](https://www.pgbouncer.org/config.html#auth_query) parameter:

 ```
 auth_query = SELECT username, password FROM public.pg_shadow_lookup($1)